 Breach of Contract

-- Susman Godfrey negotiated an amicable resolution to a licensing agreement dispute between Tracey Technologies Corp. and Advanced Medical Optics, Inc. The terms of the resolution are confidential, except that the parties issued a joint press release in which they announced that "AMO will have a world-wide, non-exclusive license to Tracey Technologies' ray tracing wavefront technology under a new licensing agreement."
-Tracey Technologies Corp. was represented by Geoffrey Harrison and Kenneth Marks of Susman Godfrey.
+- Susman Godfrey negotiated an amicable resolution to a licensing agreement dispute between client Tracey Technologies Corp. and Advanced Medical Optics, Inc. The terms of the resolution are confidential, except that the parties issued a joint press release in which they announced that "AMO will have a world-wide, non-exclusive license to Tracey Technologies' ray tracing wavefront technology under a new licensing agreement."

-- Susman Godfrey successfully defended ABB Lummus Global, Inc. and its joint venture with Heerema Zwindrecht, which built and delivered a $700 million offshore exploration and development platform, in a multi-million dollar construction dispute with one of the project's subcontractors.
+- Susman Godfrey successfully defended ABB Lummus Global, Inc. and its joint venture with Heerema Zwindrecht, which built and delivered a $700 million offshore exploration and development platform, in a multi-million-dollar construction dispute with one of the project's subcontractors.
 Plaintiff sought over $5 million for alleged breaches of the parties' subcontract.
 The case was arbitrated before a three-member panel in June 2006 pursuant to the UNCITRAL rules.
 Susman Godfrey fully prevailed for its client.
 The panel rejected all of the Plaintiff's claims and Susman Godfrey succeeded in obtaining an award of attorneys' fees and costs for its client.
-The Susman Godfrey lead attorney on this matter was Trey Peacock.